humamdekmak/pics/README.md

-# Google images Search Clone Challenge
+# Google images Search Clone React Challenge
 uesr can type in the search bar then hit the enter to get data from unsplash via axios then display the results using CSS grid system
 ![image](https://user-images.githubusercontent.com/28525061/153079487-e97b4f1f-1f31-490e-8cbc-e8a36525bf25.png)